By Ane Ohm on December 14, 2022 at 7:07 AM

 Explicitly identified assets

-For example, perhaps a manufacturer might specify a particular model, but the actual equipment used is interchangeable and still satisfies the contract.
-This type of arrangement is not a lease.
+For example, perhaps a manufacturer specifies a particular model, but the actual equipment used is interchangeable and still satisfies the contract.
+This type of arrangement does not fall under the definition of a lease under the new standard.
 Another example could include a supplier who outsources their obligation to unspecified and interchangeable third parties.

 Lease substitution terms are not automatically considered substantive, like a contract that allows the lessor to replace an asset for a defect or requires a lessor to substitute other assets at specified dates.
-As a result, contracts with these sorts of provisions could still be considered a lease.
+As a result, contracts with these sorts of provisions could still fall under the definition of a lease.

-Two factors must be true for a substantive substitution right to exist and therefore not result in a lease:
+Therefore, two factors must be true for a substantive substitution right to exist and not result in a lease:

 - The supplier must have the practical ability to substitute the asset throughout the period of use.